WA lawmakers reverse affirmative action ban, pass budget and school-levy changes

 Senate Democrats had originally suggested using capital-gains tax revenue to reduce taxes elsewhere, separately from their main budget.
 But with the clock ticking on Sunday, Senate Majority Leader Andy Billig, D-Spokane, said there wasn’t enough support for that type of tax-relief plan.

-The budget agreement that Senate and House leaders passed Sunday now heads to Gov. Jay Inslee's desk.
+The $52.1-billion budget agreement that Senate and House leaders passed Sunday now heads to Gov. Jay Inslee's desk.

 Once signed into law, it will begin to reform the state’s mental health system — in part by establishing more options for treating people in their communities, rather than at the troubled Western State Hospital in Lakewood.
 The two-year spending plan also will finish the phase-in of the state’s plan to fully fund public schools, which the Legislature approved in 2017 to comply with a court order to amply fund K-12 education.